-The sets of practice words for new group of letters increases to four words per set, then five.
-On these pages, words are all presented in upper-case letters.
+The set of practice words for each new group of letters increases to four words per set, then five.
+On these pages, words are all presented in uppercase letters.
 At the end of the book, two pages have lists of words for practice, with 48 words per page.
-One page features words printed with all upper-case letters and other presents a different set of words, all with lower-case letters.
+One page features words printed with all uppercase letters and other presents a different set of words, all with lowercase letters.

-ABC, See, Hear, Do: Writing Practice helps children learn to print both lower- and upper-case letters individually, so it fits perfectly alongside or after ABC, See, Hear, Do: Learn to Read 55 Words.
+ABC, See, Hear, Do: Writing Practice helps children learn to print both lowercase and uppercase letters individually, so it fits perfectly alongside or after ABC, See, Hear, Do: Learn to Read 55 Words.

-ABC, See, Hear, Do 2: Blended Beginning Sounds, Learn to Read 51 More Words teaches consonant digraphs such as bl, sc, and th, all used in short-vowel words like blot, scab, and that.
-As with the first book, cartoon characters illustrate each phonogram, and there is an action to help children remember the phonogram.
+ABC, See, Hear, Do 2: Blended Beginning Sounds, Learn to Read 51 More Words teaches consonant digraphs (i.e., two-letter phonograms) such as bl, sc, and th, all used in short-vowel words like blot, scab, and that.
+As with the first book, cartoon characters and actions help children remember the phonogram.
 For example, the phonogram cl is illustrated with a clam, and the motion is, “Palms together, open and close your hands like a clam.”
-Three new words are presented for every phonogram, and a list of 40 practice words is on a page at the back.
-This book sticks with only lower-case letters rather than mixing both cases.
+Three new words are presented for every phonogram, and a list of 40 practice words is at the back.
+This book sticks with only lowercase letters rather than mixing both cases.

-Kindle versions are available for the first two instructional books, and these will work well if you have a device that will display them in color rather than on a black-and-white screen.
+Kindle versions are available for the first two instructional books and will work well if you have a device with a color display rather than black and white.

 These books present only the beginning of a phonetic program for learning to read, but they offer a simple, interactive way to do so that should be enjoyable for both children and their parents.